History-Register Automata: Closure properties

 In fact, the design of HRAs is such that the automata for union and intersection come almost for free through a straightforward product construction which is essentially an ordinary product for finite-state automata, modulo reindexing of places to account for duplicate labels (cf.~\cite{RA1}). \cutout{We do not show these constructions formally (they are very similar to those in~\cite{RA1}), but we demonstrate the second one through an example.

-\begin{example} Break $\LL_2$ into two languages. \end{example}} The constructions for Kleene star and complementation are slightly more involved.
-We shall need the following technical gadget, which is fully presented in Appendix~\ref{sec:proofs}.
+\begin{example} Break $\LL_2$ into two languages. \end{example}} The constructions for Kleene star and concatenation are slightly more involved as there is need for passing through intermediate automata which do not touch their initial names.

+We shall need the following technical gadget.
 Given an $(m,n)$-HRA $\AA$ and a sequence $w$ of $k$ distinct names, we construct a bisimilar $(m,n{+}k)$-HRA, denoted $\fix{\AA}{w}$, in which the names of $w$ appear exclusively in the additional $k$ registers, which, moreover, remain unchanged during computation.
 The construction will allow us, for instance, to create feedback loops in automata ensuring that after each feedback transition the same initial configuration occurs.